Grand Canyon Railway 4960: First excursion service

-Second excursion service
+Retirement and second excursion service

 Following the end of the program, the CB&Q donated No. 4960 to the State Historical Society of Wisconsin (SHSW), the owner of the CWM in Baraboo, and the society was required to agree to keep No. 4960 in its CB&Q livery.
 The donation was for the locomotive to become a permanent addition to the CWM's collection, but a light-duty bridge prevented No. 4960 from entering the Baraboo property.
-The SHSW subsequently asked the nearby Mid-Continent Railway Museum (MCRM) of North Freedom, Wisconsin to store No. 4960 for them, and the locomotive moved to North Freedom under its power on July 29.
-The following day, No. 4960 was fired up and moved within the museum's yard; it was the only time No. 4960 ever ran at the MCRM.
+The SHSW subsequently asked the nearby Mid-Continent Railway Museum (MCRY) of North Freedom, Wisconsin to store No. 4960 for them, and the locomotive moved to North Freedom under its power on July 29.
+The following day, No. 4960 was fired up and moved within the museum's yard; it was the only time No. 4960 ever ran at the MCRY.

 Following the expiration of No. 4960's flue time, the locomotive required an overhaul, but the CWM did not have qualified employees to perform the work.
-The CWM subsequently relied on other locomotives to pull its yearly train instead, beginning with Grand Trunk Western 5629 in 1967.
-In October 1970, the SHSW donated No. 4960 to the MCRM, and the museum agreed to keep the locomotive in its CB&Q appearance.
-The museum was unable to use the locomotive on their light-weight trackage, due to its heavy weight, so for a number of years, No. 4960 sat idle in the MCRM's yard.
+The CWM subsequently relied on locomotives from other owners to pull its yearly train instead, beginning with Grand Trunk Western 5629 in 1967.
+In October 1970, the SHSW donated No. 4960 to Mid-Continent, and the museum agreed to keep the locomotive in its CB&Q appearance.
+The museum was unable to use the locomotive on their light-weight trackage, due to its heavy weight, so for a number of years, No. 4960 sat idle in the MCRY's yard.

-In 1979, the Lonesome Pine Recreation Corporation, led by Harold Keene, acquired the Southern Railway's (SOU) abandoned 29.6 mi route between Bristol and Moccasin Gap, Virginia, with the intention of turning it into an enterprising tourist operation, called the Bristol and North Western (B&NW) Railroad.
-In November 1980, Harold Keene entered negotiations with the MCRM about leasing No. 4960 for the Virginia-based operation.
-Despite some museum members being reluctant to let No. 4960 go, the MCRM agreed to loan the locomotive to the B&NW for a period of ten years.
+In 1979, the Lonesome Pine Recreation Corporation, led by Harold Keene, acquired the Southern Railway's abandoned 29.6 mi route between Bristol and Moccasin Gap, Virginia, with the intention of turning it into an enterprising tourist operation called the Bristol and North Western (B&NW) Railroad.
+In November 1980, Harold Keene entered negotiations with the MCRY about leasing No. 4960 for the Virginia-based operation.
+Despite multiple museum members being reluctant to let No. 4960 go, Mid-Continent agreed to loan the locomotive to the B&NW for ten years.
 The B&NW was mandated to agree to keep the locomotive in its CB&Q livery, during the lease.
 In January 1981, No. 4960 was moved out of North Freedom and shipped on the C&NW and Conrail, bound for Jackson, Ohio.